 In her 1998 book British Fashion Design, Rag Trade or Image Industry?, for instance, Professor Angela McRobbie pointed out how British curricula ignored raising issues of sexism, classism, and racism in the fashion classroom.
 Twenty years later, at a 2018 conference, UK fashion researcher and educator Tanveer Ahmed continued to call out this curricular gap and how it contributes to the Eurocentric, capitalist, and patriarchal industry that most of us envision as fashion.
 Fashion education plays a fundamental role in guiding future decision makers.
 And with the right guidance, students could engage in overlooked issues of gender, class, and race.
 They could fundamentally question the industry they are about to get involved in—an industry that actively perpetuates social inequalities, cultural appropriation, and stereotypes.

 “Most students successfully graduate fashion school without ever attempting to design clothing for a body that isn’t thin, let alone non-binary or disabled.”
 Dr. Ben Barry, who is Chair and Associate Professor of Equity, Diversity and Inclusion at Ryerson University in Toronto, commented in a recent op-ed.
-By not teaching students how to work with people beyond the binary, with bodies beyond size 12 (40 EU/8 US), or with people with disabilities, fashion education plays into the exclusion of certain bodies and identities and the strict separation between “womenswear” and “menswear” so prevalent in the industry at large.
+By not teaching students how to design for people beyond the binary, with bodies beyond size 12 (40 EU/8 US), or with people with disabilities, fashion education plays into the exclusion of certain bodies and identities and the strict separation between “womenswear” and “menswear” so prevalent in the industry at large.

 While, in recent years, many high-fashion and fast-fashion brands have been showing interest in representing a wider diversity of gender identities in their campaigns, a large majority still designs and sells products exclusively through their womenswear and menswear categories.
 Similarly, most fashion curricula teach according to these two specialisms.
 And even if some may allow room for alternatives, they rarely fundamentally question what it means to consider “men” and “women” as two distinct market categories in fashion.